ftieben/Athene/README.md

 ## frontend:
 * deno
 * vno
-* WASM to make gRPC calls to the backend
+* later: WASM to make gRPC calls to the backend

 ## auth
 * auth0